aharikum/crm_team_3/README.md

 These patterns are based on the [CERT Insider Threat Research](https://ieeexplore.ieee.org/document/6565236) which identifies role specific exfiltration patterns.

-The Factor identification for BillyBank based off on the factors from the [SEI Dataset](https://www.sei.cmu.edu/library/insider-threat-test-dataset/) can be found in this - [Dataset Info](/Docs/Dataset%20info.pdf)
+The Factor identification for BillyBank based off on the factors from the [SEI Dataset](https://www.sei.cmu.edu/library/insider-threat-test-dataset/) can be found here: [Dataset Info](/Docs/Dataset%20info.pdf)

-The output of this script can be found in - [BillyBank Activity](/Outputs/Dataset/billybank_activity.csv)
+The output of this script can be found here: [BillyBank Activity](/Outputs/Dataset/billybank_activity.csv)

 ---